maksimandrianov/cdcontainers/README.md

-# cdstructures
+# cdcontainers
-Library of data structures and collections in C programming language.
+Library of data containers and collections for C programming language.
-The library contains the following data structures and collections:
+The library contains the following data containers and collections:
 * vector
+* list

 # Building